omnibond/ccRender/README.rst

 ccRender
 ========

-An addon for blender that renders the current .blend file in the cloud.
+An addon for blender that renders a blend file to the cloud.
-This uses paramiko libraries to SSH into an HPC scheduler node (like those provided with CloudyCluster), copy over a .blend, and envoke a job to execute blender on all nodes.
+This uses paramiko libraries to SSH into an HPC scheduler node, copy over the file, and envoke a job to execute blender rendering all nodes.

 Python requirements
 -------------------
-Python in the operating system **must match** with the current python version that Blender uses.
-Currently Python 3.5 is supported until Blender updates that will use the latest Python version.
+Operating System's Python envirionment **must match** with Blender's Python envirionment.
+Currently this addon supports Python 3.5.
 Depending on the operating system would determine the following methods for instalation or verifying of Python and pip:

 Ubuntu 16.04

-Python 3.5 should be included by default, however Python3's pip might not be.
+Python 3.5 should be included by default, however Python3's pip might not.
 To install pip onto your Python3 (not Python), use the following command:

 ::